mahatah/KaliScripts/examples/networks/segmented/README.md

 ## Reverse SSH Tunnel Method
 As a penetration tester, you are expected to know how to pivot between hosts even when they reside on segmented networks.
-Segmented hosts are typically in-scope and often engagement target(s).
+Segmented hosts are typically in-scope and often engagement targets.
 The following example examines one method to accomplish segmented network pivoting via a dual-homed server compromised by the attacker without writing any third-party tools to disk.
 ***
 ### Simplified Segmented Network
 ![Segmented Network Example](segmented-network-live-off-the-land-example.png)